About the Club Permit Scheme

 Your form will then be sent back to you once a club official has signed it, then you can follow the process as per VicRoads.

-Moving into 2021 we hope to be able to have regular monthly meetings again, once these commence the standard process of bringing forms to a meeting to have signed off will come back in place.
+Moving into the future we hope to be able to have regular monthly meetings again, once these commence the standard process of bringing forms to a meeting to have signed off will come back in place.

 For further information please visit the VicRoads Website: